Why Learn Math Through Quizzes?

 Pros

-- Mastery-based learning encourages deep understanding
+- Mastery Learning system encourages deep understanding via quizzes

 Cons